pyeventsourcing/eventsourcing/README.md

         self.history.append(what)
 ```

-When the `World` aggregate class is called, a `Created` event will
-be triggered, and a new `World` object will be returned.
-When the
+When the `World` aggregate class is called, a new `World` object will be returned.
-aggregate object's command method `make_it_so()` is called, a
-`SomethingHappened` event will be triggered, and the given value
+When the aggregate object's command method `make_it_so()` is called, the given value
 of `what` will be appended to the `history` of the aggregate object.

 ```python